BBC-Data-Unit/Festivals_2022/README.md

 # Methodology

-This was a manual study which looked at the headings used on festival posters across the UK.
-We chose the 50 festivals to use in our study from [this](https://yougov.co.uk/ratings/entertainment/popularity/music-festivals/all) YouGov poll and logged the name, ages, gender and career length of every act in the largest font on each festival poster.
+This study looked at the headings used on festival posters across the UK.
+We chose the 50 festivals to use in our study from [this](https://yougov.co.uk/ratings/entertainment/popularity/music-festivals/all) YouGov poll and manually-entered the name, ages, gender and career length of every act in the largest font on each festival poster.
 More on the methodology, background and findings can be found [here](https://docs.google.com/document/d/1FQyWH-GGbteQfiBRf3RrFjiVGiJ03EdTnQy2SpSAET8/edit?usp=sharing).

 # Data
-We produced [this](https://docs.google.com/spreadsheets/d/1FcRk9ZtD22UrojQ00lCn-Mk_lmnE36qj398vIced43E/edit?usp=sharing) dataset with the details of every headline act at 50 festivals across the country as well as the event's location and capacity.
+We produced [this dataset](https://docs.google.com/spreadsheets/d/1FcRk9ZtD22UrojQ00lCn-Mk_lmnE36qj398vIced43E/edit?usp=sharing) with the details of every headline act at 50 festivals across the country as well as the event's location and capacity.

 # Partner usage